backube/volsync/docs/usage/kopia/troubleshooting.rst

    test thoroughly before applying to production.
 Some settings may conflict with VolSync's automatic configuration.

+.. _kopia-logging-configuration:

 Kopia Logging Configuration
 ============================

-VolSync provides environment variables to control Kopia's file logging behavior, preventing the cache PVC from filling up with excessive logs.
+VolSync provides environment variables to control Kopia's logging behavior, both for console output (what you see in ``kubectl logs``) and file logging (saved to the cache PVC).
 This is particularly important in Kubernetes environments where users typically rely on external logging solutions (Loki, ElasticSearch, Splunk, etc.) rather than file-based logs.

 The Problem: Cache PVC Filling Up
 ----------------------------------